+Candidates' Night will be broadcasted live on the local Channel 18 the night of the event.
+After the event a video will be posted online.
 To watch the Candidates Night online you can select the "Minutes, Agendas & Video" link on the main home page of the website or click here.
 On the bottom of that page, under "Other Programs and Events" is Candidates' Night.
 Click the "Watch Now" link to view the video.

 National Night Out – August 6th, 2013 – Election Results

 National Night Out is an event hosted by the Dennis Police Department which is a fun filled evening for families.
 This year’s event features a host of fun and exciting activities including free food and drinks, face painting, numerous static displays from public safety agencies and area businesses.
 The event also included information about child identification, bike safety, drug awareness, neighborhood watch and fire prevention.